 Focus on kitchens and baths: Spend your money here!
 These rooms have the most resale value potential.

-Consult experts upfront: If you are inclined to hire an architect or designer for a major transformation, getting him/her onboard early on may help to save money on your project by mapping out more of a clear plan to avoid changes mid-stream.
+Consult experts upfront: If you are inclined to hire an architect or designer for a major transformation, getting them onboard early may help to save money on your project by mapping out a clear plan to avoid changes mid-stream.
 Set aside 15 to 20 percent of your budget for this professional.
 In general, hiring licensed professionals early is a cost-effective way to prevent insurance headaches later on by using their expertise to avoid mistakes which can lead to delays.